-The Office will set a statewide goal for adoption of alternative payment models that promote shifting payments from fee-for-service to payments that reward high quality and cost-efficient care.
-The Office will measure progress towards the goal and adopt standards for alternative payment models that may be used by providers and payers during contracting.
+OHCA will set a statewide goal for adoption of alternative payment models that promote shifting payments from fee-for-service to payments that reward high quality and cost-efficient care.
+OHCA will measure progress towards the goal and adopt standards for alternative payment models that may be used by providers and payers during contracting.
 The standards will consider the current best evidence for strategies such as risk sharing arrangements and population-based contracts.

 Measure and promote a sustained systemwide investment in primary care and behavioral health

-OHCA’s enabling statute highlights the foundational role primary care plays in an effective health care system, and highlights the strength of evidence supporting association of greater use of primary care has been associated with key outcomes, such as lower costs, fewer hospitalizations and emergency department visits, and lower mortality.
-Models that integrate primary care and behavioral health services have been shown to improve access to effective behavioral health services that improve outcomes, as well as reduce downstream health care costs.
-The Office will measure the percentage of total health care expenditures allocated to primary care and behavioral health and set spending benchmarks.
+OHCA’s enabling statute highlights the foundational role primary care plays in an effective health care system, and highlights the strength of evidence supporting association of greater use of primary care with key outcomes, such as lower costs, fewer hospitalizations and emergency department visits, and lower mortality.3 Models that integrate primary care and behavioral health services have been shown to improve access to effective behavioral health services that improve outcomes, as well as reduce downstream health care costs.4 OHCA will measure the percentage of total health care expenditures allocated to primary care and behavioral health, and set spending benchmarks.

 Monitor and address health care workforce stability

-The Office will examine and analyze the role of the health care workforce and assist health care entities with strategies to implement cost-reduction strategies that do not exacerbate existing workforce shortages and promote the stability of the health care workforce.
+OHCA will examine the role of the health care workforce and assist health care entities with strategies to implement cost-reduction strategies that do not exacerbate existing workforce shortages and that will promote the stability of the health care workforce.

-Increase public transparency on health care consolidation, market power, and other market failures
+Increase public transparency on health care consolidation and market power

-Research has linked higher prices paid for health care services to increased market consolidation among health plans, hospitals, medical groups or physician organizations, pharmacy benefit managers, and other health care entities.
-For example, consolidation and other forms of mergers in California’s hospital market have been associated with private insurance payments ranging from 89 percent to increases as high as 364 percent of Medicare payments, with the average payments more than double the rates paid by Medicare.
-The Office will increase public transparency, through cost and market impact reviews on transactions that may impact market competition and affordability for consumers and purchasers and work with other state agencies to address the findings of the reviews.
+Research has linked market consolidation among health plans, hospitals, medical groups or physician organizations, pharmacy benefit managers, and other health care entities to higher prices paid for health care services.5 OHCA will increase public transparency through cost and market impact reviews on transactions that are likely to significantly impact market competition and affordability for consumers and purchasers.
+As appropriate, OHCA will work with other state agencies to address the findings of the reviews.